 - Allow yourself the grace of memories and happiness.
 If you are happy, your pet will still be happy.
 It's ok to focus on the positive they brought to your life.
 Embrace the paw prints they left behind on your heart.

 - Silence is sometimes deafening.
-When you have a home with a dog, you are used to the patter of footsteps, the barks and they squeaky toys.
+When you have a home with a dog, you are used to the sound of footsteps, barks and squeaky toys.
 While you could turn on music or television to add to the “white noise” sound in your home, just being aware of the silence will help you prepare for the emotions associated with it.

 Celebrate your Pet's life in a meaningful way